 Stop Two: Eataly at the Flatiron

 Although the World Trade Center Eataly is closer to where I reside, the one at the Flatiron is worth the short ride.
 Many floors up, I got to experience it during the fall and winter season, where they have the entire rooftop decorated with autumnal leaves and in the winter you’re surrounded by lights.
 A more bustling and trendy place, I can’t help but always opt for the Calamari Fritti; but just this past weekend I got the Polla Alla Griglia and it was wonderful.
-In the spring and summertime I will definitely be stopping by the bar with friends to grab drinks.

 Stop Three: Bergdorf Goodman’s Cafe, Palette